-Each year, the Eames Foundation thanks its members by inviting them to experience a very special opportunity: to enter the Eames House for guided tours of the ground floor of the Eames House and Studio.
-We always have special activities; this year we will explore design, by creating miniature chairs.
-Enjoy delicious treats and a wide array of activities with a community of Eames family and aficionados.
-And stay for our game (every year it is different) — a highly desirable grand prize is awarded at the end of the event!
+On day each June, the Eames Foundation thanks our members for their support by inviting them to experience a very special opportunity: to explore the Eameses’ approach to life and work through a variety of experiences.
+See the Eames House from the inside out, in guided tours of the ground floor of the Eames House and Studio.
+Enjoy delicious treats and a wide array of activities with a community of Eames family and fellow aficionados.
+And stay for our game (every year it is different), a creative capstone, with a highly desirable grand prize awarded at the end of the event!

-A once-a-year event, the afternoon is hosted by the Eames family for Members only.
-Members Appreciation Day is always celebrated within a week of June 20th, Charles and Ray’s wedding anniversary.
+Members Appreciation Day is always celebrated close to June 20th, Charles and Ray’s wedding anniversary.

-The next Members Appreciation Day will be on June 17, 2017.
+Booking a Visit: The date and time for the next Members Appreciation Day will be announced at the beginning of 2018.
 We recommend that you reserve early, as attendance is limited to the first 60 RSVPs.
 Only current members may attend.

 To request a reservation, please complete the below form.
 You may call (310) 459-9663 or email us at [email protected], with any questions.
 Once you have heard back from us, and availability is confirmed, you will be asked to join or renew your membership at www.eamesfoundation.org.